ShaunCurtis/Blazr.IRepository/Readme.md

     }
 }
 ```
+Let's take a look at it:

+1. What happens when a `null` is returned, what does it mean?
+2. Did that add/update/delete really succeed?
+How do I know?
+3. How do you handle cancellation tokens?
+Most of the async methods now accept a cancellation token.
+4. What happens when your DBset contains a million records (maybe because the DBA got something wrong last night)?
+5. .....

 ## The new Implementation

+Another data pipeline implementation is CQS.
+It's more verbose than the Repository pattern, but it implements some key good practices that we should use.

 ### Requests and Results

 We need some request and result objects to encapulate what we are requesting and the results ans status information we expect back.
 Everything is a record: defined once and then consumed.

+We can define a command like this:

 #### Commands